rubentolosana/rubentolosana.github.io/_pages/about.md

 News
 ======

-- **January, 2023:** Technical Area Committee of the [European Association For Signal Processing (EURASIP)](https://eurasip.org/technical-area-committees/).
+- **January, 2023:** I have been accepted as Technical Area Committee of the [European Association For Signal Processing (EURASIP)](https://eurasip.org/technical-area-committees/).
 In particular, in the area BForSec: Biometrics, Data Forensics, and Security.

 - **November, 2022:** Evaluator of the [ELLIS PhD Program](https://ellis.eu/phd-postdoc).